blakemann/code-samples/README.md

 [https://code.blakemann.com](https://code.blakemann.com)

-You can view all of the components used in the project in isolation using the navigation sidebar within this Storybook.
+You can view all the components used in the project in isolation using the navigation sidebar within this Storybook.
 Full example demos are visible under the '**Demos**' category, and the individual components that make up the demo can be found under '**Components**'.

 ---